 I have a confession.
 Near the end of one of my previous jobs, I turned into a clock watcher.
 At some point, I realized that my behavior was affecting my productivity and motivation so I decided to work out how to stop being a clock watcher.

 I’m sure you know exactly what I’m talking about.
-You may at some point have even struggled with this problem yourself (for example think about how distracted and unmotivated you felt when returning to work after a long vacation).
+You may at some point have even struggled with this problem yourself (for example think about how distracted and unmotivated you felt when returning to work after a long vacation for example).

 The clock strikes midday and you are out the door to lunch.
-You get back an hour later and wonder how you are going to last the next four hours.
+You get back an hour later and wonder how you’re going to last for the next four hours.
 Five pm comes around and you are sprinting for the door!

 Of course, if you are doing your job well and getting through your workload, there is nothing wrong with working your standard hours.
 My problem was that I was unhappy with my job.
 Some days, I was downright miserable – hence the clock watching behavior.

 Here are some ideas on how to stop clock watching.

 Focus on the parts of your job that you like